JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 * I need to document my code very well and create test cases.
 Acknowledge to Professor Clark that it would take longer than my usual speed because of testing.
 Say its better carefully done than quickly.

+* I need to write something that allows others to be able to visualize what's inside these files.

 * Searching may take forever in Python.
 I will write this code in C, but analyze the results in Python.
     * If I write the code in C, here would be the steps: